bmmulder/datasciencecoursera/GetAndCleanData_CourseProject/Codeboook.md

 The column variables show a combination of activity and subject.

-1. Activity were classified into 6 classes (WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+1. Activity were classified into 6 classes (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 2. Subjects (volunteers) were indicated with a number from 1 to 30.
 3. The column labels are shown as the form of activity and subject split by a period.
 For example, "WALKING.1" denotes the condition of WALKING and subject 1.